DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/1 Configuration/allowSoftLineBreak.md

 ---
 ---
 ##### shortDescription
-Allows users to break content into multiple lines within the single block element.
-The `Shift` + `Enter` key combination generates the new line.
+Allows users to break content into multiple lines within a single block element.
+The Shift + Enter key combination generates the new line.

 ---
 <!-- Description goes here -->